Michael-Oko22/manproject-git/README.md

 # manproject-git

-this course was use for learinggit@github.com
+this course was use for learning git@github.com

 Michael-Oko22/manproject-git.git